sylviauwa748/weave-README/README.md

 # weave-README

-## Weave is a concurrency intelligence engine for Java.
+## Weave is a runtime concurrency debugger and educator for java.

 ### Status
 In active development.